 Knowing the difference between embedded and aggregate deductibles is especially important during the annual enrollment period.
 Family coverage with an aggregate deductible may have a lower monthly premium, which can save money if the family is generally healthy and has low healthcare expenses.
 However, families that anticipate high expenses for one or more members may benefit from an embedded deductible.

 Impact of HDHP with an Embedded Deductible on HSAs

 Another aspect of embedded deductibles that must be considered is their impact on Health Savings Accounts.
-In order to quality for an HSA, you must be enrolled in a qualified HDHP.
+In order to qualify for an HSA, you must be enrolled in a qualified HDHP.
 Since embedded deductibles typically lower out-of-pocket costs for healthcare consumers, most plans that contain them do not qualify as an HDHP.
 To qualify, the embedded deductible for individuals must be equal to or more than the IRS minimum family deductible.

 IRS Minimum HDHP Deductible Limits

-Consider this: the minimum family deductible is usually twice as much as the individual.
+Consider this.
+The minimum family deductible is usually twice as much as the individual.
 Therefore, if you want an HDHP with embedded deductibles in 2020, the minimum individual deductible must be at least $2,800.
 If you opt for an HDHP without embedded deductibles, the minimum deductible will only be $1,400.
 Keep this in mind when selecting a plan and trying to open an HSA.